FNNDSC/dmd2b_web/README.md

 You will find the DICOM files in the path : ```/neuro/users/chris/data/```

 # Prerequisite
-Python3 needs to be installed
+Python3 and Django1.9 need to be installed

 ## Dependencies:
 You need to install pydicom-0.9.9 and python3-dateutil: